avalon60/OraTAPI/README.md

 └── setup.sh

 ```
 For simplicity some subdirectories have been omitted, but these aren't particularly important right now.
+However, it's
-However, it's worth mentioning that sample configuration files are provided and leveraged during setup.
-These are not shown, as they would clutter the display.
-These are located in the various `resources/templates` and `resources/config` subdirectories, within various `samples` subdirectories.
+worth mentioning that sample configuration files are provided and leveraged during setup.
+They are not shown, as they
+would clutter the display.
+These are implemented as subdirectories within the various `resources/templates` and
+`resources/config` subdirectories.
+For example the `resources/templates/packages/body` and
+`resources/templates/packages/spec` directories, each have a `samples` subdirectory.

-The key take-away from the above is the config directory which is where the OraTAPI.ini is located, as well as a couple of CSV files which are all used to influnce the behaviour of OraTAPI.
-The various template files `.tpt` also influence the behavious, in as much as they shape the code and content of the generated files.
+The key take-away from the above is the config directory which is where the OraTAPI.ini is located, as well as a couple
+of CSV files which are all used to influence the behaviour of OraTAPI.
+The various template files `.tpt` also influence
+the behaviour, in as much as they shape the code and content of the generated files.

 ## Installation